seserg777/ldeps/LARAVEL_BEST_PRACTICES.md

 - Factories: Use `Sequence` in Laravel model factories to override attributes with per-iteration logic when generating test or seed data.

 - Scheduler callbacks: Use Scheduler `onSuccess`/`onFailure` callbacks (or listen to `ScheduledTaskFinished`/`ScheduledTaskFailed` events) to run follow-up actions based on task results, e.g., log failures, notify, or trigger related workflows.

+- Environment enforcement: Use the `@env_required("VAR_NAME")` directive to assert that a given environment variable is set (not null).
+This helps ensure the application only runs with required environment configuration present.